zopefoundation/Zope/docs/SETUID.rst

 .. note::
-  It is best practice to run Zope behind a reverse proxy like Apache, Squid or Varnish.
+  It is best practice to run Zope behind a reverse proxy like Apache, Nginx or Varnish.
 In this case, you do not need to run or install Zope with root privileges, since the reverse proxy will bind to port 80 and proxy back all request to Zope running on an unprivileged port.